-WASHINGTON (AP) -- Interest rates on short-term Treasury bills rose in Monday's auction with rates on six-month bills reaching their highest level since July.
+WASHINGTON (AP) -- Interest rates on short-term Treasury bills were mixed in Monday's auction with rates on six-month bills rising to their highest point since March.

-The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.020 percent, up from 0.010 percent last week.
-Another $30 billion in six-month bills was auctioned at a discount rate of 0.050 percent, up from 0.040 percent last week.
+The Treasury Department auctioned $24 billion in three-month bills at a discount rate of 0.025 percent, unchanged from last week.
+Another $28 billion in six-month bills was auctioned at a discount rate of 0.070 percent, up from 0.060 percent last week.

-Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, was unchanged from the previous week at 0.10 percent.
+Separately, the Federal Reserve said Monday that the average yield for one-year Treasury bills, a popular index for making changes in adjustable rate mortgages, edged up to 0.14 percent last week from 0.12 percent the previous week.